Tricuspid Valve Repair Surgery

 heart muscle function.
 Cardiac catheterization is a test done to look at blood flow

-through the arteries of the heart muscle and to measure the pressure inside of the
+through the arteries of the heart muscle.
+It also measures the pressure inside of

 Your healthcare provider will explain the procedure.
-Talk with your healthcare provider
+Talk with your provider about

-You will sign a consent form that gives your permission to do the procedure.
-Read
+You'll sign a consent form that gives your permission to do the procedure.
+Read the

-the form carefully and ask questions if something is not clear.
+form carefully.
+Ask questions if something is not clear.

-Your healthcare provider may do a complete physical exam to ensure you are in otherwise
+Your provider may do a complete physical exam to ensure you're in otherwise good health

-good health before undergoing the procedure.
-You may have blood tests or other diagnostic
+before having the procedure.
+You may have blood tests or other diagnostic tests.

 You may be asked to shower the night before surgery or the morning of surgery using

-an antibacterial scrub to prevent infection of the incision sites.
+an antibacterial scrub.
+This is to prevent infection of the incision sites.

-Tell your healthcare provider right away if you are pregnant or think you could be
+Tell your provider right away if you're pregnant or think you could be

-If you are sensitive to or are allergic to any medicines, iodine, latex, tape, or
+If you're sensitive to or are allergic to any medicines, iodine, latex, tape, or anesthesia

-About all prescription and over-the-counter medicines, and herbal supplements that
+About all prescription and over-the-counter medicines, vitamins, herbs, and supplements

-Follow your healthcare provider's instructions about which medicines need to be stopped
+Follow your provider's instructions about which medicines need to be stopped and when.

 If you have a history of bleeding disorders or if you are taking any blood-thinning